-(a) The Supreme Court shall provide for funding by the lawyers licensed in this state in amounts adequate for the proper payment of claims and costs of administering the Fund subject to paragraph (c).
+(a) The Supreme Court will provide for funding by the lawyers licensed in this state in amounts adequate for the proper payment of claims and costs of administering the Fund subject to paragraph (c).

-(e)(1) In discipline cases where a lawyer receives a public reprimand and the Fund pays an eligible claim, the lawyer’s license to practice shall be administratively suspended for non-payment until reimbursement to the Fund has been made by the lawyer.
+(1) In lawyer discipline cases for which the Fund pays an eligible claim, the lawyer’s license to practice will be administratively suspended for non-payment until the lawyer has reimbursed the Fund.